uttgeorge/Machine-Learning-Models/README.md

 # Machine Learning

 This is the combination of some algorithms and codes from scratch.
+**Please use Chrome with MathJax plugin.**

 Email: <jin.qi1@northeastern.edu>